mauroservienti/milestone.github.io/_posts/defining-messages.md

 layout: post
 title: "Define messages as POCO, interfaces, or records.
 Does it really matter?"
 author: Mauro Servienti
-synopsis: ".NET developers, dealing with message-based systems, seem to give serialization and surrounding concerns more importance than needed.
+synopsis: ".NET developers building message-based systems seem to give serialization and surrounding concerns more importance than needed.
 Let's try to dissect the topic"
 header_image: /img/posts/defining-messages/header.jpg
 tags:
 - messaging
 ---

-Let me get this straight: There are design dilemmas that are mass distraction weapons.
+Let me get this straight: There are design dilemmas that are weapons of mass distraction.
 Or, if you prefer, they are honey, attracting developers like the sirens did with Ulysses.

 Now that I said what I wanted let me try to articulate that better.
 In the context of distributed systems and messaging, serialization enters the stage to handle the transformation of object instances into something that can be transferred on the wire.

 > More details about messages in [Back to basics: Commands, events, and messages](https://milestone.topics.it/2023/05/25/back-to-basics-messages.html).

-For example, take into account the following JavaScript object:
+For example, take the following JavaScript object:

 ```javascript
 var person = {